ericharding/JUSTInstaller/README.md

 # Recipes / FAQ

-## I want to install on multiple platforms
+## I want to install on multiple platforms!

+Sure!
 When you name your archives append a platform specific suffix.
 Then configure your installer with the same version URI and detect the current platform when setting your download URI.
 ```csharp
 var platform = System.Environment.OSVersion.Platform switch {
             PlatformID.Unix => "nix",